andykimstar/CPCC-Macro-Excel/README.md

 ## List of Content

-### Watch out
-* Allow Trust notification - Click
-* Colors of the tab for the separation between automation/non-automation & merge/non-merge  (Green w/ Black Text = Automation & non-merge   +   Dark Green w/ White Text = Automation & Merge   +    White = Non-Automation)
-* '"-" for column F if the DATE FROM is after December 2022 in the case of Zeros
-* '"-" for column E if the DATE FROM in before December 2022 in the case of Zeros

 ### Orders
 * Entry of each request of Order
+* Colors of the tab for the separation between automation/non-automation & merge/non-merge
+  - Green w/ Black Text = Automation & non-merge
+  - Dark Green w/ White Text = Automation & Merge
+  - White = Non-Automation

 * *Notes*
     - Button in Top Left Corner will scroll to bottom of Table
     - Watch out for merging rows for columns in Green Tab
     - Please read the notes attached at the top of each column

 ### Usage
 * Tracks 12-Month periods usage/deatils of the Requests